gannonbarnett/daysoffplanner/README.md

 [x] Loading page before subscription
 [x] Holidays are off by 1
 [x] Forgot password
+[x] Mobile support or mobile unsupported page
+[x] Pinned balance date is unimplemented
 [] Add company groups of holidays
-[] Pinned balance date is unimplemented
-[] Mobile support or mobile unsupported page
+[] Check subscription is actually the $10 in prod